russomi/archived-russomi.github.io/_posts/aws-certified-solutions-architect-professional-2019.md

     * Integrated with AWS S3 via Lifecycle Management
     * Faster retrieval speed options if you pay more

+* Glacier - Standalone service
+    * Glacier Vault - Analogous to S3 Bucket
+    * Archive - Analogous to S3 Object, immutable, file, zip, Max Size 40TB
+    * Glacier Vault Lock Policy - immutable, different than access policy, applies rules (i.e. no delete allowed)
+    * Access Policy - IAM policy to allow users to access to the Glacier Vault or Glacier Vault Lock

+* Vault Lock vs. Access Policy

+> a vault lock policy can be locked to prevent future changes, providing strong enforcement for your compliance
+> controls.
+You can use the vault lock policy to deploy regulatory and compliance controls, which typically require
+> tight controls on data access.
+In contrast, you use a vault access policy to implement access controls that are not
+> compliance related, temporary, and subject to frequent modification.
+Vault lock and vault access policies can be used
+> together.
+For example, you can implement time-based data retention rules in the vault lock policy (deny deletes),
+> and grant read access to designated third parties or your business partners (allow reads).

 #### Elastic Block Storage